datajerk/apple3rtr/README.md

 	```
 	> ***IMPORTANT:  THE BPS RATE MUST BE SET TO 115K.
 You've got about 5 seconds to set it on boot, however after setting the first time MESS will remember.***

 > ADTPro must be restarted anytime there is an out-of-band, i.e. direct manipulation of `Virtual.po` or `Virtual2.po`.
-IOW, shutdown MESS, then ADTPro before changing `Virtual.po` or `Virtual2.po`.
+IOW, shut down MAME, then ADTPro before changing `Virtual.po` or `Virtual2.po`.

 > Not 100% stable.
 YMMV.

 # Using the boot Script (OSX and Linux only)

-If typing long command lines is too unpleasant for you, then consider using the `boot` script included with this distribution.  `boot` provides an easy way to launch MESS Apple /// emulation with most of the aforementioned options listed in this document.  `boot` will also attempt to coordinate the launching of other required services, e.g. `socat` and ADTPro.
+If typing long command lines is too unpleasant for you, then consider using the `boot` script included with this distribution.  `boot` provides an easy way to launch MAME Apple /// emulation with most of the aforementioned options listed in this document.  `boot` will also attempt to coordinate the launching of other required services, e.g. `socat` and ADTPro.

 > `boot` has not been agressively tested.
 YMMV.